moveit/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.rst

 In this section, we will demonstrate an example of extracting a cylinder from a pointcloud, computing relevant values and adding it as a collision object to the planning scene.
 We will be working with point clouds but it can be implemented similarly with depth maps.

-After running the code, you should be able to see something like this in rviz:
+After running the code, you should be able to see something like this in RViz:

 .. image:: cylinder_collision_object.png
    :width: 700px